 Upon request, accommodation is offered for participants who have special needs.

-The Mayo Clinic Tobacco Treatment Specialist Certification Training is an accredited program that consists of both online learning and a three-day on-site training focusing on the skills needed to effectively treat tobacco dependence.
-This course is delivered through a blended learning format in which instruction is completed first online through the Blackboard Learn platform as a self-paced training, followed by a interactive 3-day on-site training.
+The Mayo Clinic Tobacco Treatment Specialist Certification Training is an accredited program that consists of both online learning and a three-day in-person training focusing on the skills needed to effectively treat tobacco dependence.
+This course is delivered through a blended learning format in which instruction is completed first online through the Brightspace platform as a self-paced training, followed by a interactive 3-day in-person training located at the Mayo Clinic Phoenix, Arizona, campus.
 This course is adapted for individual learning styles, while allowing for a flexible schedule during the online component.
-The ten-module online training is available via Blackboard Learn and may be completed at your own pace.
+The ten-module online training is available via Brightspace and may be completed at your own pace.
 Plan to spend approximately ten hours to complete all ten modules.
 The online learning must be completed prior to participating in the 3-day in-person training.
+To successfully complete the training you will be expected to be actively engaged all three days.
+If time is missed it could affect your eligibility to pass the course.

-Passing an exam and successfully completing both the online and on-site training components is required for eligibility of Mayo Clinic Certification, and to be eligible to sit for the National Certification exam.
-Because many past participants stated how much they value the Mayo Certification, we will continue to offer Mayo certification with our training.
+Passing an exam and successfully completing both the online and in-person training components is required for Mayo Clinic Certification, and to be eligible to sit for the National Certification exam.
+Because many past participants stated how much they value the Mayo Certification, we will continue to offer Mayo certification with our training as well as re-certification.

 Faculty will include Mayo Clinic Nicotine Dependence Center physicians, Master's degree counselors, and education staff.
 A partial list of topics includes: neuropharmacology of nicotine, optimization of pharmacologic management, conducting a basic counseling session, motivational interviewing and other counseling approaches, and application of treatment of tobacco dependence to people with co-morbid conditions.
 This training program is designed for professionals already providing tobacco dependence treatment and for those with a strong interest in entering the field.
 Registration is limited in order to facilitate learning and maximize interaction with the experienced faculty.